LightQv/emmaus-connect/README.md

 In a team of 4 persons (including me), we developed a fully scalable calculator using React.js, Express.js & mySQL.
 After the Login you can either being redirected on the _Admin_ or Voluunter interface based on your _account status_.
 _Administrator_ have access to the _database_ datas (smartphone brand, model, RAM units, stockage units, color, device condition, screen size and network) and can update everything simply by uploading _.csv_ files.
 He have access to a dashboard with a view on every _voluunter's account_ and can add, edit or delete any account.
 _Volunteers_ have access to the _calculator_ with _auto-suggestion_ for each fields based on database datas.
 Once the price is calculated, a category is also associated to help the _voluunter_ to classify the device.
-Their is also a F.A.Q if they have any question.
+Their is a _chat-bot_ available if the _volunteer_ dosen't know a term as _RAM_ or anything else.
+And also a F.A.Q if they have any question how works the calculator.

 ## Setup